What is the York Rite College?

 The York Rite takes its name from the Ancient English city of York, around whose minster (cathedral), cluster many Masonic traditions.
 Here, these traditions tell us, King Æthelstan, who reigned from 2 August 924 (or 925) until 27 October 939 and who was the first King of all England, granted the first charter to the Masonic guilds.

-In 926, the new king and/or his son, Prince Edwin, called the first General Assembly of Masons.
+In 926, the new king and/or his younger half-brother, Prince Edwin (misidentified as the king's son in the ritual), called the first General Assembly of Masons.
 This gathering, held at York, is discussed in the afore-cited A Poem of Moral Duties (a/k/a The Regius Poem, a/k/a the Halliwell Manuscript).

 In 1705 the first Grand Lodge was formed in England, and it is to that Grand Lodge's constitution the Grand Lodge of England later appealed as the true source of authentic Freemasonry.
 Although early disappearing from the Masonic scene, this Grand Lodge left an indelible impression upon the institution, and its name – York – will survive as long as Freemasonry continues.